-Where: The Corus Hotel, 1 Lancaster Gate, W2 3LG
+Where: The Corus Hotel, 1 Lancaster Gate, London, W2 3LG

 The Piano Works, Farringdon and West End

-Why: The Piano Works promises a jam-packed schedule of fun at its two locations (Farringdon and the West End), where you can expect to be wowed by live musicians, pianists, and bands.
-Each night is themed and the cocktail lists are based off the top ten songs requested by the audience, making for a vibrant atmosphere, frenetic with energy.
+Why: The Piano Works promises a jam-packed schedule of fun at its two locations, where you can expect to be wowed by live musicians, pianists, and bands.
+Each night is themed and the cocktail lists are based on the top ten songs requested by the audience, making for a vibrant atmosphere, frenetic with energy.
 The food menu, offering Buddha bowls and stacks of ribs, will keep you properly nourished as the night goes on.

-Where: The Crypt, St Matthews Church, SW2 1JF
+Where: The Crypt, St Matthews Church, London, SW2 1JF

 Blues Kitchen, Brixton, Shoreditch, and Camden